Operation: To Fool A Hawke, Chap. 2

 "Sorry, Mrs. Hawke, about callin' your brother-in-law like that," he said, shaking his head as we pulled up to the gate.
 "How come you didn't let me know you were gonna be here today?"

 "Okay, Mrs. Hawke," Charlie said, smiling.
 I caught myself before I said, I hope so to him.
-I certainly hope I still am Mrs. Hawke when this is all over, I said to myself.
+I certainly hope I still am Mrs. Hawke when this is all over.

 After getting takeoff clearance, I throttled the helicopter up and headed back into the sky, pointing it towards the cabin.
-I haven't thought of it as just "the cabin" for years, I said to myself sadly.
+I haven't thought of it as just "the cabin" for years.
 It's—been "home" to me for so long—have I already decided it's over, just like that?
-I realized I was still wearing my wedding ring, and I wondered if that might tip String off, but by that point, I was already setting the chopper down on the dock, so I knew it was too late.
-If he figured out the "joke," he figured it out, and there wasn't a danged thing I could do about it...except...
+I wondered again if the fact that I was still wearing my wedding and engagement rings might tip String off that something was up, but by that point, I was already setting the chopper down on the dock, so I knew it was too late.
+If he figured out the "joke," he figured it out, and there wasn't a danged thing I could do about it.
+Except for one thing.

 "Kids," I said as we got out of the chopper, "why don't you stay out here and play with Eagle for a while?"
 Eagle, String's hound dog, was a Christmas present from me after Tet had passed away.
 I remembered telling String that Tet was bugging Dom in Heaven now, even though I know String has a hard time believing in either Heaven, or God, and what I'd done this morning wouldn't change it.
 But I had a feeling things between me and String were about to get real ugly, and I didn't want our kids to see it.
+After all, I remember what happened when we were having those problems with our sex life, and this is a thousand times worse, so I don't want the girls to see it, if that's possible.
 I stalled as long as I could, waiting for the kids to chase Eagle a short distance away from the cabin, but finally, Hawke figured out that I was standing at the door.

 "Caitlin?"
 He asked.
 I was surprised he hadn't called me "Cait," like he had for so long, but I figured he was angry with me, so I let it go.
 I wasn't about to debate names, not at a time like this.
 I inwardly winced when he said, "You forget something—or did you decide to just come back and kick me while I'm down?"
-I had to silence the voice that was telling me to wrap my arms around him, kiss him breathless, and tell him it was all a joke—a very bad, very poorly conceived, joke.
-I can't do that...not yet, I said to myself, even though that was exactly what I wanted to do—I still knew I couldn't actually do it.
+Ouch.
+That really hurts.
+And what hurt most was the fact that I deserved it.
+I had to struggle to silence the voice that was telling me to wrap my arms around String, kiss him breathless, and tell him it was all a joke—a very bad, very poorly conceived, joke.
+I can't do that.
+Not yet.
+Even though that was exactly what I wanted to do—I still knew I couldn't actually do it.

-I told String there was somethin' I needed to say to him...and then proceeded to tell him that there had been a reason I did what I did this morning.
+I told String there was somethin' I needed to say to him, and then proceeded to tell him that there had been a reason I did what I did this morning.
 He said he needed to know, and asked what went so wrong between us.
 I said, "Nothing," even as I thought to myself, How dense is he?
 Then I realized what a dumb question it was.
-Dumb question, Caity girl, I said to myself.
-I know how dense Stringfellow Hawke is, better'n anybody...except maybe Dom...or Saint John.
+Dumb question, Caity girl.
+I know how dense Stringfellow Hawke is, better'n anybody.
+Except maybe Dom.
+Or Saint John.

 When I finally sprang my surprise on Hawke, I was more frightened than at any time since I met him—even when Sheriff Bogan and his boys had me cornered in that cell back in Texas, or even when the bomb Sawyer had strapped around me started ticking.
 I didn't know what Hawke was thinkin', or what he might do about the fact that he'd been played for a complete fool by his wife.
-Whatever he does, I said to myself, even as I felt my body preparing itself for a fight that I hoped like hell wouldn't happen, I'm ready.
+Whatever he does, I felt my body preparing itself for a fight that I hoped like hell wouldn't happen, I'm ready.

-I went on to try to explain the assignment from Mr. Conrad, laying my hand on String's shoulder—and I was surprised, and relieved, when he accepted it, and didn't draw away from me like I'd figured he would.
-Maybe...maybe there's still hope, I said to myself, not wanting to read too much into Hawke's actions...but feeling encouraged about what I was seeing...and hearing—or more accurately, not hearing—specifically, String had stopped yelling at me, which I took as a good sign.
+I went on to try to explain the assignment from Mr. Conrad, laying my hand on String's shoulder—and I was surprised, and relieved, when he accepted it and didn't draw away from me like I'd figured he would.
+Maybe—maybe there's still hope, I thought, not wanting to read too much into Hawke's actions, but feeling encouraged about what I was seeing and hearing—or more accurately, not hearing—specifically, String had stopped yelling at me, which I took as a good sign.
 All the same, though, I couldn't completely silence a nagging voice in my head, that was saying I might have pushed String just a little too far.
-I certainly hope not, I said to myself.
+I certainly hope not.

-I knew String was angry...especially when he asked if I couldn't think of anything else to use as an April Fool's prank, like putting a whoopee cushion on the commander's seat in Airwolf—something I filed away for future reference—even though I know I shouldn't have, 'cause since Hawke brought it up, he'd be expecting it.
-Maybe not right away...but someday, I said to myself as I thought about what I was gonna say...and finally said that my coach told me...told the whole class, actually, that we had to actually run lines...and I mentioned the time I ran lines with Dom, when I talked about being pregnant and told Dom that I had decided to raise the baby alone...and then, I saw String's face twist into that deer-in-the-headlights look that he gets—the one he gets when he's thinkin' real hard about something—so I knew he was at least thinking about what I'd said, which gave me some hope again.
+I knew String was angry, especially when he asked if I couldn't think of anything else to use as an April Fool's prank, like putting a whoopee cushion on the commander's seat in Airwolf—something I filed away for future reference—even though I know I shouldn't have, 'cause since Hawke brought it up, he'd be expecting it.
+Maybe not next year, but someday.
+I worried about what I was gonna tell String, but finally, I said that my coach told me—told the whole class, actually—that we had to actually run lines.
+And I mentioned the time I ran lines with Dom, when I talked about being pregnant and told Dom that I had decided to raise the baby alone.
+And then, I saw String's face twist into that deer-in-the-headlights look that he gets—the one he gets when he's thinkin' real hard about something—so I knew he was at least thinking about what I'd said, which gave me some hope again.

 String reluctantly agreed with me, and I had to wonder what he was thinking at that point.
-I knew what I wanted, of course—I wanted to give him my best impish grin, and have him take me upstairs and make love to me—but I knew I couldn't...and more importantly, String wouldn't.
+I knew what I wanted, of course—I wanted to give him my best impish grin, and have him take me upstairs and make love to me—but I knew I couldn't; and more importantly, I also knew that even if I asked him to do it, String wouldn't.
 At least—not yet.

 "Yeah, Cait," String said to me—and I think I already felt his anger lessening—and I wasn't sure how to take that.
 I know String—when he gets angry like this, he wants to hold onto that anger for as long as possible, and make whomever he's angry at—in this case, me—feel as badly as he does.
 And, quite honestly, I deserved it.
-I probably deserve a lot worse, I said to myself.
+I probably deserve a lot worse.
 I didn't think String would do anything to me physically—and even if he did, I'm more than capable of defending myself—but emotionally, I had prepared myself for anything, from being told "Get the hell out of here, and don't come back" to seeing Hawke withdraw completely back within himself, like he started to do when we had those other personal problems a while back—and to be perfectly honest, I don't know which would be worse.
 I mean, even with all the frightening situations I've been in, nothing, not even being tied to a chair with a time bomb strapped to my chest, like happened after Sawyer kidnapped me—had me as frightened as I was at that moment.
-I mean, I know I can take String in a fight, if it came to that—I am a blackbelt in karate, after all—but the thought of String never wanting to speak to me again—or worse, telling me that because of what I did, I should leave for real—scared the livin' daylights outta me.
+I mean, I knew I could take String in a fight, if it came to that—I am a blackbelt in karate, after all—but the thought of String never wanting to speak to me again—or worse, telling me that because of what I did, I should leave for real—scared the livin' daylights outta me.
+And I sure hoped like hell that an actual, physical fight didn't break out between us—'cause I'd just as soon hurt myself, as hurt String.
+And even though he probably hates me right now, I think String feels the same way about me.
+At least—I hope he does.
+'Cause I'd really hate to have to put my hands on him, in that way.
+Now, putting my hands on String any other way, I felt my skin flush as a rush of hormones flooded my body, I certainly won't object to.
+Nor would I object to String putting his hands on me, as long as he wasn't being violent.
+But, after what I've done, I guess we'll have to just wait and see.

 Then String proceeded to tell me, "I'd have to say this definitely qualifies.
-You—you scared me, Caitlin.
+You—you scared me, Cait.
 You had me convinced you were really going to leave."

 I found myself relaxing—a little—at my husband's words, and I knew I had no right to ask him for his help with my project, but I also knew that I needed to—so I asked him if he would mind writing down his opinions of my presentation, and handed him the paper with the lines I'd delivered earlier that morning.
 Near the bottom was a single word—Reactions: